-The Wisconsin Glacial Flow, sometimes referred "Fourth River", is an aquifer to as Pittsburgh's located approximately 50 ft. below the DLCC.
+Figure 9.
+2018 total building water end uses Aquifer The Wisconsin Glacial Flow is an aquifer, sometimes referred to as Pittsburgh's "Fourth River," located approximately 50 feet below the DLCC.
 Aquifers are geological formations containing or conducting ground water.
-Aquifers, when correctly managed, recharge through groundwater infiltration.
-Precipitation is absorbed into the ground, and eventually passes through rock and soil layers and then into the water-bearing rock layers making up the aquifer.
-The aquifer is a precious source of ground water that helps conserve the use of municipal water, therefore every effort is made to withdraw water in moderation.
-In total, the aquifer accounted for over 6 million gallons or 50% of the DLCC's total water usage in 2017.
-Using the 2017 average effective rate charged for municipal water, it was estimated that the use of aquifer water saved the DLCC about \$110,916 in municipal water costs.
+Aquifers, when correctly managed, recharge through groundwater infiltration from precipitation absorbed into the ground that passes through soil layers and then into the water-bearing rock layers making up the aquifer.
+See Figure 10 for a typical cross section that represents the aquifer.
+The use of the aquifer conserves municipal water.
+Every effort is made to withdraw water from the aquifer in a responsible way that allows for adequate replenishment through groundwater infiltration.
+In 2018, the aquifer accounted for 6.9 million gallons of water usage, 48.6% of total water use.
+Using the 2018 average effective rate charged for municipal water, the use of aquifer water saved the DLCC an estimated \$174,800 in municipal water costs.
+The aquifer primarily provides water for the cooling tower, and 10th Street water feature.
+And, on rare occasions, provides water for irrigation of the 3rd Floor South Terrace Green Roof and 11th Street planted hillside area.